-The Texas Success Center, with generous funding from Achieving the Dream, the Bill & Melinda Gates Foundation, Greater Texas Foundation, Houston Endowment, Jobs for the Future, Kresge Foundation, Lumina Foundation, Meadows Foundation, Michael & Susan Dell Foundation, Philanthropy Advocates, Teagle Foundation, Texas Pioneer Foundation, Texas Higher Education Coordinating Board, Texas Workforce Commission, T.L.L.
+The Texas Success Center, with generous funding from the Bill & Melinda Gates Foundation, Greater Texas Foundation, Houston Endowment, Jobs for the Future, Kresge Foundation, Meadows Foundation, Michael & Susan Dell Foundation, Teagle Foundation, T.L.L.
 Temple Foundation, and Trellis Foundation, coordinates Texas Pathways, a statewide strategy focused on building capacity for community colleges to design and implement structured academic and career pathways at scale, for all students.
-Texas Pathways is committed to equity-mindedness with a focus on improving opportunity and outcomes for Black, Latinx, Asian American/Pacific Islander, and Indigenous students as well as students from low-income communities.

 Closely based on the national Pathways Project led by the American Association of Community Colleges and building on emerging research and experience in the field, this project is intentionally designed to dramatically contribute to the state's strategic plan of increasing credentialed young Texans to 60% by 2030.
 Texas Pathways reflects the Success Center's commitment to support all 50 Texas community colleges districts' student success efforts through a major coherent and comprehensive strategy.

-The purpose of this coaching manual is to provide information and guidance for coaches who work with Texas community colleges participating in Texas Pathways.
+The purpose of this coaching manual and field guide is to provide information and guidance for coaches who work with Texas community colleges participating in this initiative.
 The manual is intended to be a resource for coaches as they support their assigned colleges through Pathways Institutes, virtual coaching, and on-site visits.
 The manual also provides an orientation to the program design and expectations for colleges based on their cadre assignment.

 This manual will describe expectations and responsibilities for coaches, principles of effective coaching, and detailed plans for on-campus coaching, coaching at institutes, and virtual coaching.
-The manual also includes sections on Texas community college structure, governance, and finance, guided pathways principles, guided pathways research, TRUE workforce initiative, challenges and lessons learned, and logistics such as reporting procedures.
-This manual will establish greater consistency among Texas Pathways coaches, reinforce effective coaching strategies, and provide tools for coaches to build their skillset.
+The manual will also include sections on guided pathways principles, guided pathways research, challenges and lessons learned, and logistics such as reporting procedures.
+This manual and field guide will establish greater consistency among Texas Pathways coaches, reinforce effective coaching strategies, and provide tools for coaches to build their skillset.